-The polarized spectrum of the Sun encodes a wealth of information on the thermodynamic and magnetic properties of its atmosphere, which ultimately drive all phenomena of Space Weather affecting the Earth and near-Earth environment.
+The polarized spectrum of the Sun encodes a wealth of information on the thermodynamic and magnetic properties of its atmosphere, which ultimately drive the largest Space Weather phenomena affecting the Earth and near-Earth environment.
 In order to unveil this valuable information, scientists must perform critically sensitive spectro-polarimetric observations of the Sun, and then carefully reduce, analyze, and interpret the observed data.
 However, all the aspects involved in this effort (theory, modeling, instrumentation, data analysis) constitute a highly specialized craft, which is notoriously difficult to master.

-This school will take place September 13-24, 2021, in Boulder, Colorado.
+This school will take place in 2022, in Boulder, Colorado.
 The organization will (partially or fully) support travel and accommodation costs for the students.
 This is possible thanks to our sponsors: the High Altitude Observatory of NCAR, and the National Solar Observatory.

-Approximately 25 participants will be selected through a competitive process.
+Approximately 25 participants (domestic and international) will be selected through a competitive process.
 The school organization will (at least partially) support participants to cover travel, accommodation, and per diem costs during the school.
-Please follow this link to submit your application.
+Application details will be available in due course.

-Everybody is welcome to apply, however, applications from graduate students and early career scientists at US Universities working in the field of Solar Physics will be given priority.
+Everybody is welcome to apply, however, applications from graduate students and early career scientists working in the field of Solar Physics will be given priority.
+A minimum of 15 spots will be reserved for domestic participants.

 The first week of the school intends to equip the participants with the basic knowledge of how polarization is produced in the Sun and measured with our instruments.
 We will delve into the theory of radiative transfer (in Local Thermodynamical Equilibrium or LTE) to understand how the polarized light is actually generated and modified as it propagates through the Sun’s atmosphere, and at the same time we will describe the typical optical devices and instrumentation techniques that enable the measurement of the Sun’s polarized spectrum.
 The theory will be interlaced with hands-on tutorials on spectral line inversions with the LTE code SIR.
 With this tutorial, participants will learn how the theoretical and modeling concepts acquired in this week's theoretical lectures are used in practice to extract information from observations about the physical conditions of the Sun’s atmosphere.

 In the second week, the theoretical lectures will address the complexities of non Local Thermodynamical Equilibrium (non-LTE) radiative transfer.
 We will present two different non-LTE spectral-line inversion codes (DeSIRe and HAZEL2), that enable diagnostics of a variety of spectral lines formed under non-LTE conditions.
 These guided tutorials involve many hours of hands-on activities, with the goal of developing a working understanding of these software packages and their use for the analysis of spectropolarimetric observations.
-You can find descriptions of the three inversion codes used in this school here.
+We will populate this website with a description of the three inversion codes and links to download them in due course.

 For further information please email Rebecca Centeno (rce at ucar dot edu).